MLHale/CYBR8480/modules/hybrid-app-part1/README.md

 - wait for android to load and update the project workspace
 - once done, click the `play icon` in android studio to launch the app
 - select create virtual device (or connect your phone)
-- on the virtual device menu, select your favorite phone version (e.g. 6P) and then select Oreo (API V26)
+- on the virtual device menu, select your favorite phone version (e.g. Pixel) and then select Pie (APIV28)
 - click finish
 - now launch your app from the emulator toolbar